 How profitable a bank is has an effect on its long-term survivability.
 A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
 Losses, on the other hand, diminish a bank's ability to do those things.

 The Antwerp Exchange Bank Company scored 16 out of a possible 30 on Bankrate's earnings test, beating out the national average of 15.12.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by total equity.
-The most recent annualized quarterly return on equity for The Antwerp Exchange Bank Company was 6.87 percent, below the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+The Antwerp Exchange Bank Company's most recent annualized quarterly return on equity was 7.23 percent, below the national average of 8.10 percent.

 The bank recorded net income of $778,000 on total equity of $11.0 million for the twelve months ended December 31, 2017.
 The bank had an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.